 There’s a Pass for That

 There are so many ways to access SBIFF programming this year, whether you’re interested in discovering emerging filmmakers from around the world through online screenings, celebrating your favorite actors’ career in a live-streamed Q&A, or getting your movie fix at a glamorous drive-in.
 Individual online film tickets start at $10, while tribute and panel events are $15 each.

 Bundled passes offer added-value for avid film fans.
 For $350, the Cinema Pass gives unlimited access to all 100+ online screenings.
 The $500 Platinum Pass adds access to all online tributes featuring the year’s most prominent film talents as well as the panel discussions.
 The grandaddy of them all is the Concierge Pass, which guarantees admission to all drive-in screenings and includes a VIP goodie bag. $4,400 of the pass’s total $5,000 price tag is considered a tax-deductible charitable donation, so there’s a feel-good factor to that investment.

 Notably, the drive-in film screenings are free of charge.
-Tickets are still required, and those become available online in mid-March on a first-come, first-served basis.
+However, tickets are still required, and will be available on a first-come, first-served basis.
+Reservations for each film will become available at 8 a.m. the day before the scheduled showing time.
 The exception will be Concierge Pass holders, who will have access to an exclusive reserved parking area and won’t need individual drive-in screening tickets.
 Click here to learn more and purchase tickets today.

 See the Stars